Blackstabith/404/README.md

 -I, --ip: Show IP addresses for the domain.
 -V, --version: Show server version information (Apache, Nginx, etc.).
 -G, --geolocation: Get geolocation information for the IP addresses.
--S, --check-scope: Check if the domain is in scope for HackerOne (requires an API key).
+(work in progress) -S, --check-scope: Check if the domain is in scope for HackerOne (requires an API key).

 Example
 dipmap -d google.com -I -V -G